Jigsaw buying guide

 When choosing a jigsaw, you therefore need to consider what you want to use it for:

-- 350 W: small DIY projects, less efficient performance and lower cutting depth;
+- 350 W: small DIY projects, less efficient performance and lower depth of cut;

-- 500 W: usually allows for a cutting depth of 60 to 70 mm in wood, 5 mm in steel, and 10 mm in aluminium;
+- 500 W: usually allows for a depth of cut of 60 to 70 mm in wood, 5 mm in steel, and 10 mm in aluminium;

 - 700 W: can cut to a depth of 100 mm in wood, 10 mm in steel and 30 mm in aluminium;

-- 850 W: offers the same cutting depths as a 700 W model but is more comfortable to use.
+- 850 W: offers the same depth of cut as a 700 W model but is more comfortable to use.

 Why choose a jigsaw with variable speed control?